Discrete Filter

 Dependencies

-To use this parameter, set the parameter Filter Structure value Direct form I
+To use this parameter, set the Filter Structure parameters to the value of Direct form I

 or Direct form I transposed